 - How does free trade fit with the Business Growth Agenda?

 Free trade doesn’t just benefit our exporters.
-Our open economy has meant New Zealand importers and consumers now enjoy access to a much wider and cheaper range of goods and services.
+Our open economy has meant New Zealand importers and consumers now enjoy access to a much wider and competitively priced range of goods and services.

-Since 2000, free trade agreements have flourished worldwide.
+Since 2000, FTAs have flourished worldwide.
 As our global competitors develop new networks of trade agreements, New Zealand needs to match their progress or risk our exporters being disadvantaged.

-New Zealand’s participation in the World Trade Organisation (WTO), the Organisation for Economic Cooperation and Development (OECD), and Asia Pacific Economic Cooperation (APEC) supports our free trade policy.
+New Zealand’s participation in the WTO, the Organisation for Economic Cooperation and Development (OECD), and Asia Pacific Economic Cooperation (APEC) among others, supports our free trade policy.

 The Business Growth Agenda – Future Direction 2014

 Our exports of goods and services represent around 30% of the economy (GDP).
 This is about the OECD average but well below the 40%–50% of GDP for similar-sized OECD countries.
 So our government has set an ambitious target of growing exports of goods services to 40% of GDP by 2025.
-This effectively means doubling exports between now and 2025 from around $60 billion to $120 billion.
-Free trade agreements will play an important role in achieving this target.
+FTAs will play an important role in achieving this target.

-Goods make up around 75% of our exports and were valued at $51 billion in the year ending June 2014.
+Goods made up 69% of New Zealand goods and services exports and were valued at $48.5 billion in the year ending December 2016.

-Agricultural Goods – New Zealand is the world’s 12th largest agricultural exporter by value.
+Agricultural goods – New Zealand is the world’s 12th largest agricultural exporter by value.
 We’re the number one sheep meat exporter, the number one dairy product exporter and the second biggest wool exporter.
 The agricultural sector is therefore critical to achieving the BGA’s growth target.
 This sector has achieved productivity of around 2% per year on average since 2000.
-The primary sector would need to continue to deliver robust export growth at, or near, recent rates in order to reach the BGA export target and free trade agreements are one way in which we can ensure this happens.
+The primary sector would need to continue to deliver robust export growth at, or near, recent rates in order to reach the BGA export target and FTAs are one way we can ensure this happens.

-Services make up around 22% of our total exports and were valued at $16 billion in 2013.
+Services made up around 31% of New Zealand goods and services exports, valued at $21.6 billion (December 2016).
 These exports include tourism (our largest service export), transport, education and commercial services such as IT, telecommunications, accounting and film production.
-It is important that we continue to negotiate high-quality comprehensive free trade agreements that cover trade in services and investment, as well as trade in goods.
+It is important that we continue to negotiate high-quality comprehensive FTAs that cover trade in services and investment, as well as trade in goods.